ds2600/arwt/README.md

 ## Description

 A dead simple web site template for hams to use.
 It's not special.
 It's not unique.
 It can be heavily customized, though.
-Right now, there's
+Right now, there's some simple page templates, with possibly a gallery and integration with various log books (Cloudlog, LOTW, etc) on my radar.

 ## FCC ULS Search
 The functionality to search the FCC ULS database is built in, as long as you put in some extra work.
 I'm working on a fork of an existing shell script that will automatically load the FCC ULS data into a database.